 Solitude is the savior of our soul (err, energy).
 It lowers our stimulation level to one that is just right, allowing us to rest and recharge.
 Without enough downtime, introverts get physically tired, mentally drained, and irritable.
 On the very extreme end of social burnout, introverts may have trouble concentrating and forming coherent sentences, or feel depressed, anxious, and even physically ill.

 The idea behind World Introvert Day is that introverts take time to recharge.
 And really, we inward-oriented personalities need more than just one day a year to maintain our energy (and sanity).
-We must have alone time on the regular.
+We must have alone time on the regular (in fact, that’s exactly what it means to be an introvert).
 World Introvert Day serves as a reminder of that very important need.

 Also, with much of our society geared toward extroverts, it seems only fitting that introverts would get one day set aside for them.
 Personally, I’m hoping that introverts won’t stay quiet about World Introvert Day.
 And as a result, we’ll open the door to more conversations about how society can finally start accepting and accommodating the introvert’s way.